 Right.

-And this is this is the problem, and this is why so many of us were kind of gassed a little bit about our last attorney general, because we were asking for a movement on criminal prosecutions on people who we knew had committed crimes, at least take them to the grand jury, let the grand jury decide uh whether they want to indict them or not, and then proceed through.
+And this is why so many of us were kind of gassed a little bit about our last Attorney General because we were asking for a movement on criminal prosecutions on people who we knew had committed crimes.

-And now that the House is out of uh out of our hands, it's gonna even actually slow down the congressional investigations that we've been trying to do for two years.
+And now that the House is out of our hands, it's going to even actually slow down the congressional investigations that we've been trying to do for two years.

 Well, Sean, first, thanks for bringing up these issues and fighting the fight for us to help get this message out.